Broadway Shopping Centre, Bexleyheath: Previous developments of major stores

 Due to the location and design of the building, historically bounded by roadways on all four sides (albeit with two of these later pedestrianised), it has not been possible to extend or materially alter the Mall.
 However, there have been a small number of changes to the configuration of units in the centre, which have made a limited number of new units available.

 Two of these changes involved the division of the centre's original Woolworths store.
 When the centre opened in 1984, a large Woolworths was located at the eastern side of the centre close to Marks & Spencer.
 In 1990 this was cut in half, creating three new units - one which was initially occupied by Miss Selfridge, then by HMV from 1994 to 2013, and then by fashion retailer Select from 2014; one for Superdrug, which was at the time under common ownership with Woolworths; and one for Argos facing onto Broadway.
 The remainder continued as a smaller Woolworths.
 In 2000, Woolworths moved to the former Safeway unit on the western side of the centre (near to W H Smith), where they would remain until the UK Woolworths chain collapsed in 2008: this move saw the vacated smaller Woolworths divided again; this allowed Superdrug and Argos to extend to their current sizes, and also allowed the development of three new shop units, taken up by GAME, Phones4U and Sussex Stationers.
 Former office space above Woolworths was let to Reed, with public access to this space created by converting a former Woolworths fire exit.
-Following the move of Reed out of the centre and the collapse of Phones4U, these areas were pulled together, with the removal of the staircase at the former Reed entrance, in 2015 to form a single store for Footasylum.
+Following the move of Reed out of the centre and the collapse of Phones4U, these areas were pulled together, with the removal of the staircase at the former Reed entrance, in 2015 to form a single store for Footasylum (now Greggs.

 Following the closure of Woolworths at the end of 2008, its later (ex-Safeway) premises were extensively remodelled and divided into two new retail units.
 Posters were subsequently applied to the hoardings which confirmed New Look would be taking up a portion of the redeveloped space, relocating from their smaller existing store in the centre; subsequently, a strap appeared on another section of the hoarding confirming an H&M store would be occupying that section of the space from September: this would be H&M's first presence in Bexleyheath.
 The New Look store opened in late August 2010, followed by the H&M in early September.
 The relocation of New Look in turn allowed their former premises to be relet to The Entertainer.
+The latterday New Look store closed in April 2025; it has yet to be replaced.